MLB Expansion Odds: Nashville, SLC Emerge as Favorites, Raleigh Gains

 Among those four areas vying for a new team, Charlotte has the largest metro area at 2.7 million, 22nd in the nation.
 Portland (2.5 million) and Nashville (2.0 million) aren't far behind, while SLC is a bit further back (1.3 million) though its larger TV market isn't far off Portland's in size.
 But Charlotte appears behind those other cities in terms of preparation for a bid.

-Portland's estimated metro population shrunk in size from 2020 to 2021, while the other three top contenders grew.
+Portland's estimated metro population shrunk in size from 2020 to 2021, while the other top contenders grew.
 Charlotte's area grew by a whopping 40,000.

-Used 44 Times Today
+Used 73 Times Today

-However, its current focus appears on making a major investment to its minor league downtown stadium, and pushing the team to the Triple-A level.
 The state capital Austin has no Big Four major pro team and is consistently one of the nation’s fastest-growing areas, though its sports scene is dominated by the University of Texas.

 RELATED: Ranking The 30 MLB Ballparks By Best Fan Experience